-Since 2017, Wild Welfare has been helping the Zoological Park Organization of Thailand (ZPO), one of the country’s zoo associations responsible for around eight zoos, that fall under the Royal Patronage of His Majesty the King of Thailand.
+Since 2017, Wild Welfare has been helping the Zoological Park Organization of Thailand (ZPOT), one of the country’s zoo associations responsible for around eight zoos, that fall under the Royal Patronage of His Majesty the King of Thailand.

 From carrying out welfare assessments in ZPO zoos to providing practical recommendations for welfare improvements, our project has already developed into a positive collaboration which is having some encouraging results.